folio-org/folio-tools/generate-api-docs/README.md

 - On merge to master, Jenkins calls 'generate_api_docs.py -r repo_name'.
 - Loads configuration data.
 - Does 'git clone' to a temporary directory.
-- For each RAML file, call 'raml2html' and 'raml-fleece' and generate html to output_directory.
+- For each RAML file, determine input RAML version, call 'raml2html' and 'raml-fleece' and generate html to output_directory.
 - Deploy to AWS.